 - How am I going to address this problem in a unique way?

 - Where else does my audience hang out online?
 Blogs?
 Social media?
-Subreddits?

 2. Secure Your Domain Name and Host

-Then, enter your payment information and you’re all set.
+Then, enter your payment information, and you’re all set.

 3. Choose Your Website Building Platform

-4. Select Your Website Template
+4. Start Creating Your Website

 6. Launch Your New Website

-Remember, that building a successful site is a marathon and not a sprint.
+Remember, building a successful site is a marathon and not a sprint.
 It can be easy to get discouraged, especially once the initial excitement of building a website wears off.
-But, with consistent effort on the right activities your site’s traffic will grow.
+But, with consistent effort focused on the right activities your site’s traffic will grow.